kameshsampath/zero-to-streamlit/docs/snowflake_deploy.md

 ### Database

 !!!IMPORTANT
-    It is assumed that Snowflake CLI has been installed and you have teste your snowflake connection.
+    It is assumed that Snowflake CLI has been installed and you have test your snowflake connection.

     Set your default connection name using